Review of Hill’s Healthy Advantage Dog Food

 Based on its ingredients alone, Hill’s Healthy Advantage Dog Food looks like an average dry product.

 As a group, the brand features an average protein content of 25% and a mean fat level of 16%.
 Together, these figures suggest a carbohydrate content of 51% for the overall product line.

 And a fat-to-protein ratio of about 66%.

-When you consider the protein-boosting effect of the soybean meal, flaxseed and peas in this recipe, and the pea protein contained in another recipe, this looks like the profile of a kibble containing a modest amount of meat.
+When you consider the protein-boosting effect of the soybean meal, flaxseed and peas in this recipe, and the pea protein contained in another recipe, this looks like the profile of a kibble containing just a moderate amount of meat.

-Hill’s Healthy Advantage is a dry dog food using a modest amount of named meat and by-product meals as its main source of animal protein, thus earning the brand 2.5 stars.
+Hill’s Healthy Advantage is a grain-inclusive dry dog food using a moderate amount of named meat and by-product meals as its dominant source of animal protein, thus receiving 4 stars.

 Hill’s Dog Food